emqx/cloud-docs/en_US/api/acl.md

 }
 ```

-## Delete the ACL Rule Specified by the Specified username
+## Delete the ACL Rule Specified by Specific username

 ### URI